emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/02-structs-enums.md

 ---
 sidebar_position: 3
 sidebar_label: "Using structs and enums"
-title: "How to think about structs and enums when writing a Rust smart contract on Axion"
+title: "How to think about structs and enums when writing a Rust smart contract on Fermi"
 ---

 import basicCrossword from '/docs/assets/crosswords/basics-crossword.jpg';